-1.2.
-Overview of the algorithm for convex quadratic flows.
+1.2 Strongly polynomial algorithm for convex quadratic flows

 To formulate the exact assumptions needed for the general algorithm, several notions have to be introduced.
-Therefore we postpone the formulation of our main result, Theorem 9, to section 4.2.
+Therefore we postpone the formulation of our main result Theorem 4.5 to Section 4.2.
 Now we exhibit the main ideas on the example of convex quadratic functions.
-We only give an informal overview here without providing all the technical details; the precise definitions and descriptions are given in the later parts of the paper.
-Then, in section 6.1, we show how the general framework can be adapted to convex quadratic functions.
+We only give an informal overview here without providing all technical details; the precise definitions and descriptions are given in the later parts of the paper.
+Then in Section 6.1, we show how the general framework can be adapted to convex quadratic functions.

-Let us assume that $C{ij}(\alpha) = c{ij}\alpha^2 + d{ij}\alpha$ with $c{ij} > 0$ for every arc $ij \in E$ , and therefore all cost functions are strictly convex.
-This guarantees that the optimal solution is unique.
-This assumption is made only for the sake of this overview, and it is not used in the formal presentation starting in section 2.
-However, it is useful, as the uniqueness of the optimum enables certain technical simplifications.
-We discuss these simplifications at the end of the section.
-Our problem can be formulated as follows:
+Let us assume that $C{ij}(\alpha) = c{ij}\alpha^2 + d{ij}\alpha$ with $c{ij} > 0$ for every arc $ij \in E$ .
+The general algorithm also allows $c{ij} = 0$ .
+However, it is useful to make this restriction for the sake of our overview, as it guarantees that the optimal solution is unique, enabling simplifications to the general algorithm.